CKF Jodo Grading Procedures

 Set-Up:

-· Table to the right (as seen when facing the table) of the head table for the Secretary.
+• Table to the right (as seen when facing Judges table) of the Judges atble for the Secretary.

-· Each Tachi/Shi-jo line will be centered on two jo lengths apart
+• Each Tachi/Shi-jo line should be centered on two jo lengths apart.

-· Each candidate will have an identifying number on their left chest (usually written with black
+• Each candidate will have an identifying number on their chest (usually written with black marker on masking tape).

-· Each candidate will cover any and all crests with masking tape.
+• Each candidate will cover with masking tape any and all crests or other personal identifying markings.

 Numbering: